William Semmes “Bleu” Evans (May 18th, 1950)

 Evans also started a new software company, “Creative Data Research, Inc”.
 CDR developed the most used software system in the wholesale distribution industry in the United States.
 The CDR “DAC System” (Distributor- Analysis-Control) is used by distributors is all 50 states.

-Evans is also a talented wood worker and furniture maker known for several works of art including Tiger Wood's "Master's Trophy Table" and "Hartley Peavey's Music Chair" which resides in his office in Meridian, Mississippi today.
+Evans is also a talented wood worker and furniture maker known for several works of art including Tiger Wood's "Master's Trophy Table" now in Florida and "Hartley Peavey's Music Chair" which resides in his office in Meridian, Mississippi today.

-Bleu Evans is an alumnus of Louisiana State University, Baton Rouge (LSU, Business Administration), The University of California, Los Angeles (UCLA, General Physics), and Brigham Young University, Provo, Utah (BYU, Acoustical Physics).
+Bleu Evans is an alumnus of Louisiana State University, Baton Rouge (LSU, Business Administration, IT), The University of California, Los Angeles (UCLA, General Physics), and Brigham Young University, Provo, Utah (BYU, Acoustical Physics).

 Mike Shepherd stated, "Bleu Evans is truly one of the most influential people in the history of Louisiana Music".
 "Bleu Evans is uniquely deserving of His place in the Louisiana Music Hall of Fame".